wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-csv-data-to-bufr.md

 The next button will take you to the topic selection page, as with the FM-12 SYNOP to BUFR page select the topic configured for "surface weather observations" on your wis2box and click next.
 You should now be on an authorisation page where you will be asked to enter the ``processes/wis2box`` token you have previously created.
-Enter this token and click the "Publish on WIS2" toggle (see screenshot below).
+Enter this token and click the "Publish on WIS2" toggle to ensure "Publish to WIS2" is selected (see screenshot below).

 <center><img alt="csv2bufr auth and publish screen" src="../../assets/img/csv2bufr-toggle-publish.png"/></center>